Oishinbo

-Before this suspension, Oishinbo was collected in 111 tankōbon volumes, making it the 10th longest manga released and the 11th best-selling manga series in history.
+Before this suspension, Oishinbo was collected in 111 tankōbon volumes, making it the 18th longest manga released and among the best-selling manga series in history.
 The series was a perennial best-seller, selling 1.2 million copies per volume, for a total of more than 135 million copies sold.

 The series received the 1986 Shogakukan Manga Award for seinen/general manga.
-It was adapted as a 136-episode anime television series broadcast on TV Asahi from October 17, 1988, to March 17, 1992, followed by two sequel TV anime film specials in 1992 and 1993.
+It was adapted as a 136-episode anime television series broadcast on Nippon Television from October 17, 1988, to March 17, 1992, followed by two sequel TV anime film specials in 1992 and 1993.

-It was adapted into a live-action film directed by Azuma Morisaki starring Kōichi Satō and Rentarō Mikuni, and premiered on April 13, 1996.
+It was adapted into a live-action film directed by Azuma Morisaki, starring Kōichi Satō and Rentarō Mikuni, which premiered on April 13, 1996.
 The manga is licensed in English in North America by Viz Media.

 In March 2016, writer Tetsu Kariya announced on his blog that he wanted to end the manga after it returned from hiatus.
 He wrote that "30 years is too long for many things" and that he believed "it's about time to end it."